kenzieryann7/js-game/README.md

-# A Game Using JavaScript
+# Incremental Game Using JavaScript

 This is an incremental text-based RPG.